marcohern/Weather/README.md

 1. Now that the client side app is built, we can build and run the server side
 1. cd CSharp
 1. you may click on the Run & Debug tab of vscode, then click on the green play button to start a web server
+1. NOTE: You may need to update nuget packages beforehand, I suspect the build will do that but im not sure, and im too lazy to test.
 1. The app should open on your default browser at this point.

+# Use

+Just type in an address (required) and a optionally a city, state or zip.
+Click the Get Weather button to receive a forecast of the location.
+Not all locations work, so try a US city like in California or New York.

+No validations are applied, so, use a certified Anti-Error Radiation suit

 Enjoy!